Ziemomysł of Kuyavia: Reign

-After his father's death in 1267 Ziemomysł inherited the district of Inowrocław.
-At the beginning of his reign in the small principality, he managed to survive the invasion of the considerable forces of King Ottokar II of Bohemia, who was bounded to a Crusade against Lithuania.
-Was probably at this point that Ziemomysł established close contacts with the Teutonic Order and Sambor II, Duke of Pomerelia, alliances which soon brought to him serious troubles - the revolt of his own subjects.
+After his father's death in 1267, Ziemomysł inherited the district of Inowrocław.
+At the beginning of his reign in the small principality, he managed to survive the invasion of the considerable forces of King Ottokar II of Bohemia, who was bound to a Crusade against Lithuania.
+Was probably at this point that Ziemomysł established close contacts with the Teutonic Order and Sambor II, Duke of Pomerania, alliances which soon brought him serious troubles – the revolt of his own subjects.

 The conflict clearly emerged after Sambor II (his father-in-law since 1268) loaned Ziemomysł some German knights.
 This preference to foreigners disliked the local knighthood, and caused an armed conflict led by the bishop of Kujawy, Wolimir, in 1269.
-The rebels called the very known anti-German Bolesław the Pious to help them.
+The rebels called the very well-known anti-German Bolesław the Pious to help them.
 Bolesław took Radziejów, Kruszwica and the castle in Bydgoszcz.
-Only through rapid action did Ziemomysł and the grant to further privileges to Bishop Wolimir allowed him to regain temporary control of his lands.
+Only through rapid action did Ziemomysł and the grant of further privileges to Bishop Wolimir allow him to regain temporary control of his lands.

-In 1271, Ziemomysł was involved in the Pomerelian affairs, in which he supported father-in-law Sambor II against Mestwin II.
-This decision triggered another invasion of Bolesław the Pious, which combined with another revolt of his subjects forced Ziemomysł to escape.
-Ziemomysł recovered his lands only in 1278 as a result of an agreement between Bolesław the Pious and Leszek the Black in Ląd, where Leszek II returned Inowrocław to his brother only after he promised to take distance himself from all his German advisors.
+In 1271, Ziemomysł was involved in the Pomerelian affairs, in which he supported his father-in-law, Sambor II, against Mestwin II.
+This decision triggered another invasion of Bolesław the Pious, which, combined with another revolt of his subjects, forced Ziemomysł to escape.
+Ziemomysł recovered his lands only in 1278 as a result of an agreement between Bolesław the Pious and Leszek II the Black in Ląd, where Leszek II returned Inowrocław to his brother only after he promised to distance himself from all his German advisors.
 Despite the end of the conflict, Bolesław the Pious kept Radziejów and Kruszwica.

-The complete normalization of Ziemomysł's rule took place two years later at the Congress of Rzepka, where after an agreement with Mestwin II, was stipulated that after his death the castellany of Wyszogród had to return to Inowrocław.
+The complete normalization of Ziemomysł's rule took place two years later at the Congress of Rzepka, where, after an agreement with Mestwin II, it was stipulated that after his death, the castellany of Wyszogród had to return to Inowrocław.
 The final break with his pro-German policy was in 1284, when Ziemomysł supported his brother Leszek in a war against the Teutonic Order.
 The details of this conflict are unknown.
 Ziemomysł also began the process of giving Town privileges to his subjects, endowing them upon Gniewkowo.

 Ziemomysł died between October and 24 December 1287.
-It is unknown where he was buried, although is assumed that it happened in the capital of the duchy, Inowrocław.
+It is unknown where he was buried, although it is assumed that it happened in the capital of the duchy, Inowrocław.